The timeline for the MATS Winter 2027 program is:

 LLMs may not be used to write any part of your application unless specific work tests or forms explicitly permit it.
 MATS monitors for LLM use, and applicants found to have used LLMs may be disqualified.

-Depending on the evaluations of the tracks and streams you apply to in stages 1 and 2, we will contact your references.
+Depending on the evaluations of the tracks and streams you apply to in Stages 1 and 2, we will contact your references.
 We will send them a form with our own set of questions, so they will not have to prepare a reference letter.

 MATS participants may have to pay taxes on their grants based on the rules of the countries in which they are a resident for tax purposes.
 The grants should be regarded as private grants from a non-profit entity provided to individuals for the purpose of independent research and participation in a US-based educational seminar program.